mahmoudparsian/data-warehousing/syllabus/week-04-modeling-ranking-normalization/Normalization/Introduction_to_1NF_2NF_3NF.md

    department location records with a foreign key reference to the `departments` table.

-By normalizing the table and removing transitive dependencies, we ensure that each piece of information is stored only once, eliminating redundancy and maintaining data integrity.
-This approach helps in achieving Third Normal Form (3NF), ensuring that non-key attributes are only dependent on the primary key.
+		By normalizing the table and removing
+		transitive dependencies, we ensure that
+		each piece of information is stored ONLY
+		ONCE, eliminating redundancy and maintaining
+		data integrity.

+		This approach helps in achieving Third Normal
+		Form (3NF), ensuring that non-key attributes
+		are only dependent on the primary key.

 ### **Summary**

 To convert a table to **3NF**, we:

 1. **Identified transitive dependencies**.

 2. **Moved dependent attributes** to a separate table where they directly depend on a primary key.